codalogic/cl-jcr-parser/README.md

 augmented with `zinc` rather than `gold` so that the order of display in Windows explorer is more natural.)

+`test-runner.rb` will look at various files in the sub-directories containing the JCR test files to set command-line flags for running the tests.
+If `$test-opt.parse-only` is present in the sub-directory, then all tests for that sub-directory will have the `-parse-only` command-line flag set.
+For per-JCR-file test options, if, for example, a test file called `foo.jcr` is present, and a file called `foo.test-opt.parse-only` is present, then the `-parse-only` flag will be included specifically for that test.

 `zinc-reviewer.rb` is a Ruby/Tk based program that facilitates reviewing the results of tests run by `test-runner.rb` and selecting vetted zinc references.